 As the sweetness of this drink reaches your sweet tooth, a sweet, irresistible desire urging from your heart, takes over you, making it nearly impossible to leave that glass unfinished.

-The cooling properties of Punjabi lassi, with some cardamom powder, not only refreshes you in the roasting heat of summer but also cools down the heat in your body.
+The cooling properties of this drink not only refreshes you in the roasting heat of summer but also cools down the heat in your body.

 Smooth, creamy, and thick yogurt-based lassi served in large brass glasses and topped up with some fresh soft white butter or thick malai (Fresh Cream) is all that you need after a hectic day at work to just re-energize yourself.

-Despite the fact that both lassi and buttermilk are Indian summer drinks they are highly different from each other.
+Despite the fact that both are Indian summer drinks, they are highly different from each other.

 Buttermilk is a popular drink from Gujarat and Rajasthan, whereas Lassi belongs to the heart of Punjab.